Learn To Say No So You Can Say Yes

 You can say no because someone else will be there.

 Realize you have limited time: I believe this is the one that gets us all.
 We’ll gladly budget our money.
-Money will magically (yeah right) disappear when we don’t watch it.
+The money will magically (yeah right) disappear when we don’t watch it.

-We place a huge value upon money but rarely do we think of the value of our time.
+We place a huge value on money but rarely do we think of the value of our time.

 Have you thought about time?
 Once it’s gone, it’s gone.
 You can’t get back the time that has already past.
 It’s done and gone.

 Realize your time is limited and once it’s gone, it’s gone.

 All this to get to the point that we have to learn to say no to many things in life.
 That request from your boss, be willing to say “Sorry boss, I have prior commitments to my family.
 The urge to volunteer more at the church?
 You can say “Sorry guys, I love God and love to serve Him but I also have commitments at home that I need to say YES to.”